 Durham is approaching an important community decision that will shape the future of the Oyster River.
-On March 8, 2022, our Town will vote on whether to uphold a Town Council decision to move forward with technical designs for removal of the Mill Pond Dam and restoration of the lower Oyster River, or overturn the Council's decision and determine another course of action.
+On March 8, 2022, our Town will vote on whether to uphold a Town Council decision to move forward with technical designs for removal of the Mill Pond Dam and restoration of the lower Oyster River, or to overturn the Council's decision and determine another course of action.

 On January 4, 2021, the Conservation Commission recommended to the Town Council that the Mill Pond Dam be removed in order to alleviate a critical impact on the lower Oyster River, consistent with Council's decision.
-Decades of accumulated sediment have made the impoundment progressively shallower, starving downstream marshes of needed sediments, and one day it will completely fill without repeated maintenance dredging.
-In the meantime, the shallow water has become warmer and holds less oxygen, with further deoxygenation caused by excessive nutrients that have also accumulated behind the dam and climate change.
-The dam also impedes migration of native sea-run fish species, including imperiled river herring, rainbow smelt, and American eels, and prohibits expansion of saltmarsh habitat into what should be tidal reaches above the dam.
+Decades of accumulated sediment have made the impoundment progressively shallower, starving downstream marshes of needed sediments.
+One day, the pond will fill without repeated maintenance dredging, although dredging is likely to be prohibited.
+In the meantime, the shallow water has become warmer and holds less oxygen, with further deoxygenation caused by climate change and excessive nutrients that have also accumulated behind the dam.
+The dam also impedes migration of native sea-run fish species, including imperiled river herring (blueback herring and alewives), rainbow smelt, American eels, and sea lampreys, and prohibits expansion of ecologically crucial saltmarsh habitat into what should be tidal reaches above the dam.
 Removing the dam and restoring the lower Oyster River will alleviate all of these impacts and help return the degraded artificial impoundment toward a more natural free-flowing tidal river ecosystem.

-Additionally, this action will have fiscal and public safety benefits, and provide an opportunity to honor Indigenous heritage alongside our post-colonial history.
+Additionally, this action will have fiscal and public safety benefits, which makes dam removal and river restoration an action that can achieve multiple public policy goals.

+Notably, dam removal and river restoration provide an important opportunity to honor Indigenous heritage alongside our post-colonial history.
 Our Abenaki neighbors have identified dam removal and river restoration as the highest priority action that we as a community can take to recover some of what they value, and have lost, in their ancestral homeland.
 For millennia, the lives of Abenaki people were strongly tied to rivers.
 Sea-run fishes represented one of their most important food sources, and riverways served as transportation routes and gathering places.
 Indigenous heritage and environmental stewardship are often inextricably intertwined, as is the case in our decision about the fate of the dam and river.

 Removing the dam and restoring the river might be the single most significant environmental action that a small town like ours can take.
 Open space preservation, for example, brings local benefits in the way of recreational opportunities and community aesthetics.
 It can also have landscape-scale benefits through wildlife habitat and even global benefits through carbon capture.
 However, those benefits will only accrue if other communities, states, and nations take similar action.
 On the other hand, very few communities are home to a head-of-tide dam and responsible for the significant and singular ecological bottleneck that it represents.
 Very few communities have the opportunity to eliminate a barrier to the critical upstream-downstream connectivity that is fundamental to the functioning of rivers and estuaries.
 With one action we can not only enjoy the local benefits of a free-flowing river mouth, but also deliver benefits upstream and downstream as well.
-It is notable that several respected environmental organizations - The Nature Conservancy, Trout Unlimited, Conservation Law Foundation, Native Fish Coalition - prioritize removal of head-of-tide dams and have urged our Town to seize the rare opportunity for environmental restoration before us.
+It is notable that several respected environmental organizations - The Nature Conservancy, Trout Unlimited, Conservation Law Foundation,

+Native Fish Coalition, Piscataqua Region Estuaries Partnership - prioritize removing head-of-tide dams and have urged our Town to seize the rare opportunity for environmental restoration before us.